- Personal Attention

 Punitive Damage Potential

 Product liability claims involving automotive parts that are already addressed on recall lists are usually not eligible for punitive damages because proving gross negligence could be difficult when the list is used in defense.
 But, in cases arising from isolated instances, these claims are usually defended aggressively by all potentially negligent actors when they think they can successfully deflect a claim to another party or have the case dismissed summarily.
 But, when gross negligence is apparent, the trend recently has been punitive damages awards from juries that want to send a message to the industry that faulty automotive parts are very serious concerns and a real danger on the highways.
+Depending on the seriousness of the case, litigation can take a while – which is why you might want to consider lawsuit loans.
 These isolated accident claims can be very long and frustrating legal procedures, and it always takes an experienced and thorough accident and product liability attorney to successful present the case for punitive damage assessment in a trial.